machanism-org/machai/ghostwriter/src/site/markdown/act.md

 basedOn = "task"
 ```

-When Ghostwriter loads an Act with `basedOn`, `loadAct` does the following:

-1. Try loading the act from the custom location.
-2. Try loading the act from built-in classpath resources.
-3. Detect `basedOn` from the loaded TOML data.
+When an act uses `basedOn`, `ActProcessor.loadAct` loads the parent act first and then applies the child values afterward.

+### Inheritance order

+The effective processing order is:

+1. load custom act data if available,
+2. load built-in act data if available,
+3. read `basedOn`,
-4. Load the parent act recursively.
+4. recursively load the parent act,
-5. Apply parent values first.
+5. keep parent values,
-6. Apply child values afterward.
+6. apply child values to override or extend the parent.

-This means the child act inherits parent values and can override or extend them.
+This means the child act inherits the parent settings but can still change them.

-### Built-in and custom inheritance together
+### Built-in and custom acts together

-If both a built-in act and a user-defined act have the same name:
+If both a built-in act and a custom act exist with the same name:

-- the built-in act can provide a base definition,
+- the built-in act can provide the base behavior,
-- the user-defined act can add more values,
+- the custom act can extend that behavior,
-- the user-defined act can override built-in values.
+- the custom act can override parts of it.

-This allows local customization without replacing the whole built-in definition.
+This makes customization easier because you do not need to copy the entire built-in file.

 ### String inheritance using `%s`

-Inheritance is not just simple replacement.
-In `setActDataEntry` and `putStringActData`, if a property already exists and both values are strings, the existing value is treated like a template and `%s` is replaced with the new value.
+Inheritance is not only simple replacement.
+If a value already exists and both old and new values are strings, `ActProcessor` uses `%s` as a merge point.

-Example:

-Parent act:
+Example parent act:

 ```toml
 instructions = '''